oneapi-src/oneDAL/docs/source/topics/generic-workflow.rst

       };
       auto dataBuffer = cl::sycl::buffer<float, 1>(dataHost, nCols * nRows);

 #.
-Create a SYCL* numeric table from a SYCL* buffer.
-SYCL* numeric table is a new concept
+Create a DPC++ numeric table from a DPC++ buffer.
+DPC++ numeric table is a new concept
-   introduced as a part of SYCL* interfaces to work with data stored in SYCL* buffer.
+   introduced as a part of DPC++ interfaces to work with data stored in DPC++ buffer.
-   It implements an interface of a classical numeric table acting as an adapter between SYCL* and |product| APIs for data representation.
+   It implements an interface of a classical numeric table acting as an adapter between DPC++ and |product| APIs for data representation.
 See :ref:`sycl-numeric-tables` for more details.

    .. parsed-literal::